AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroupClone.md

   HpcClusterId:
     Type: String
     Description: >-
-      The HPC cluster ID to which the instance belongs.The change of the property does not affect existing instances.
+      The HPC cluster ID to which the instance belongs.
+The change of the property does not affect existing instances.
   SecurityGroupId:
     Type: String